Mr. Mark Bloss

 I have some experience with the Guitar, the Viola and 'cello.

 I dabble in a bit of everything.
-My style of composition is wide-ranging for a typical American of my demographic category and economic status.
-If that isn't overgeneralizing I don't know what is.
+My style of composition is wide-ranging.

 For a good listening experience, I recommend the MP3 version when available.
-These all are prepared on my computer, the vast majority being prepared in Sibelius 5.25 and rendered by Sibelius as WAV files, then converted to MP3.
-I try to modify playback in various ways for the sake of realism, but nevertheless these are all representations of what it might sound like if performed live; to give an idea.
-In view of this it is logical to keep one's expectations within reason, at least until I can afford ProTools.
+These all are prepared on my computer, all prepared in some or another version of Sibelius and rendered by Sibelius as WAV files, then converted to MP3.
+I try to modify playback in various ways for the sake of realism, but nevertheless these are all representations of what it might sound like if performed live; to give the listener an idea of what is possible.
+In no way should any potential live rendition be interpreted strictly by how the piece is presented in its audio presentation, rather it should follow the score, as is.